 Moreover, most places change their themes in a year or two.
 But for 8 years, Sattvik has been treating people to rich and sprawling taste in food without a change.

 POSist: There is so much of advertising that restaurants of today’s day and age do.
 What does Sattvik do in order to stay ahead in the game?

 Nimish Arora: So traditional advertising is quite expensive.
 We live in an era of the word of mouth communication.
 It is all about perception.
 We found out soon enough that our novelty were customer reviews.
 And today, practically speaking there are tons of spaces where you can be highlighted and mothballed into popularity.

 In particular, we have found Zomato to be really helpful.
 Plus a bit of PR also helps in giving us mileage.

 POSist: Do you celebrate festivals in India, since yours is a pure vegetarian restaurant rooted in the traditional space?

-Nimish: Navaratri for us is a special time.
+Nimish Arora: Navaratri for us is a special time.
 In both, April and October, our special pure veg.
-Navaratri thali is a sought after delicacy during that period of the year.
+Navaratri thali is a sought-after delicacy during that period of the year.
 We have also done a few events in the last couple of years.
-We did a Maharaja food event, wherein we called a specialty chef from the Rajput Gharana family of Madhya Pradesh.
+We did a Maharaja food event, wherein we called a speciality chef from the Rajput Gharana family of Madhya Pradesh.

 Pure, joyous, mouth watery delight that is Vegetarian food, is what lies at the heart of Sattvik.